pegasus-isi/pegasus/doc/sphinx/user-guide/data-transfers.rst

    Non Shared Filesystem Setup

-The data flow is as follows in this case
+The data flow is as follows in this case:

-1. Stagein Job executes ( either on Submit Host or on staging site ) to stage in input data from Input Sites ( 1---n) to a workflow specific execution directory on the staging site.
+1. Stagein Job executes (either on Submit Host or on staging site) to stage in input data from Input Sites (1---n) to a workflow specific execution directory on the staging site.

 2. Compute Job starts on a worker node in a local execution directory.
-   Accesses the input data using pegasus transfer to transfer the data from the staging site to a local directory on the worker node
+   Accesses the input data using pegasus transfer to transfer the data from the staging site to a local directory on the worker node.

 3. The compute job executes in the worker node, and executes on the worker node.

-4. The compute Job writes out output data to the local directory on the worker node using Posix IO
+4. The compute Job writes out output data to the local directory on the worker node using Posix I/O.

 5. Output Data is pushed out to the staging site from the worker node using pegasus-transfer.